-[TFLOW] O_NDELAY was set, but the flow control mechanism

-prevented the transport provider from accepting the

-function at this time.
+[TBADF] The specified file descriptor does not refer to a transport endpoint.
+[TFLOW] O_NDELAY was set, but the flow control mechanism prevented the transport provider from accepting the function at this time.
 [TNOTSUPPORT] This function is not supported by the underlying transport provider.
+[TSYSERR] A system error has occurred during execution of this function.

 t_open(3N), t_rcvrel(3N).
+Network Programmer's Guide.